BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 ```

 !!! warning "Tip"
-    If you don't understand why we created this event here, you should go a step back to the events tutorial and read carefully again!
+    If you don't understand why we created the event in the `events` section, you should go back to the events tutorial
+    and read carefully!

 We are now ready to for the next step: Adding the condition and event to the conversation.